sonicseamus/transit-uptime/GreenLineUnionSquare.md

 # also, weirdly, there's no Union Square data until 2022-09-28
 # TODO: clean data to reflect these (and station opening/closing dates)
 ```

+We can visualize the distribution of trips per day at some stations to
+get a sense of what kind of cutoff we might need for declaring that a
+given station was shut down.

 ``` r
 # plot some stations on the Orange Line